mhenke/heroku-railo4/README.md

  1. Create a "Containerless web app with Embedded Jetty"

 ## Running the application locally
- 1. Copy the items of the zip into your Heroku directory:
+ 1. Copy the items of the heroku-railo projec into your Heroku directory:

   Example: /home/mhenke/git/heroku/intense-plateau-3730/src